 Dear Dr. Vinny,

-Bordeaux’s red wines are largely based on the Cabernet Sauvignon and Merlot grapes, along with Cabernet Franc, Petit Verdot and Malbec.
-Bordeaux whites are usually blends of Sauvignon Blanc and Sémillon.
-Meanwhile, Burgundy’s red wines are made from Pinot Noir (the Beaujolais region is technically considered part of Burgundy as well, and the red wines there are made from Gamay), while white Burgundies are made from Chardonnay.
+Bordeaux’s red wines are largely made from either Cabernet Sauvignon or Merlot, along with Cabernet Franc, Petit Verdot and Malbec.
+White wines from Bordeaux are usually blends of Sauvignon Blanc and Sémillon.
+Meanwhile, Burgundy’s red wines are made from Pinot Noir, while white Burgundies are made from Chardonnay.
 (For more on those two regions, check out our short Wine 101 videos on the ABCs of Bordeaux and Burgundy.)